solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a coffee cup warmer plate to keep water room temperature while decaling.
 1. Always use a new/sharp blade to cut out decals.
+1. Tamiya TS-13 is too hot for water slide decals.
+Do not use directly over.

 ## Stripping Paint